davedoesdev/fold/README.md

 You should supply at least one of `-4` or `-6`.

+**`-i`** names the interface created for the VM and attached to the Weave network bridge.
+If you don't supply one then Fold makes a name up for you.
+If you're using IPAM then use the same name you used to allocate the IP address.

 **`-4`** gives the VM an IPv4 address and subnet on the Weave network.
 For example, `-4 10.0.1.100/24`.
 The VM will be able to communicate with other VMs on the same subnet.
+If you're using IPAM, use the IP allocated to the interface name.

 **`-6`** gives the VM an IPv6 address and prefix on the Weave network.
 For example, `-6 fde5:824d:d315:3bb1::/64`.
 The VM will be able to communicate with other VMs with the same prefix.